top of page

 ABOUT RAISING THE BAR

 RAISING THE BAR is a campaign aimed to elevate the experience of Marin youth during youth-centered events by changing the social norms around adult alcohol consumption and substances use in the event environments.
-While the campaign does not intend to eliminate adult alcohol use from our community, it does want adults to model enjoyment, entertainment and delight in alcohol- and substance-free environments at youth-oriented events.
+While the campaign does not intend to eliminate adult alcohol use from our community, it does encourage adults to model enjoyment and entertainment in alcohol- and substance-free environments at youth-oriented events.

-RAISING THE BAR was first developed in 2017 by Marin Healthy Youth Partnership in collaboration with Marin Prevention Network when in California County Health Rankings Marin’s excessive drinking rate was found higher than 90% of the State’s 58 counties.[1]
-In Marin underage substance use is also comparatively high and research shows that parents play a significant role in their children’s decisions regarding alcohol.[2]
+RAISING THE BAR was developed in 2017 by Marin Healthy Youth Partnerships in collaboration with Marin Prevention Network.
+The program was created in response to California County Health Rankings finding that Marin’s excessive drinking rate was higher than 80% of the State’s 58 counties.[1]
+In addition, Marin underage substance use is consistently higher than other California counties and research shows that parents play a significant role in their children’s decisions regarding alcohol.[2]

-Currently 18 youth sport clubs and high schools and 8 coalitions are participating in RAISING THE BAR.
-With the RAISING THE BAR Toolkit, these Member Organizations encourage parents to be positive role models that have a good time without drinking or using substances when participating in youth events.
+Currently over 70 public and private schools encompassing 8 school districts and 21 youth organizations and recreation departments have partnered with Raising the Bar.
+More than 300 field signs and banners in both English and Spanish are posted throughout the county.
+With the RAISING THE BAR Toolkit, these Member Organizations encourage parents to be positive role models by not drinking or using substances when participating in youth events.

 SUPPORT FOR RAISING THE BAR